Sean-Lan/JS-Slider/README.md

 # one more thing

-This part is not for testing github pull request since I don't want to bother creating a new repository.
+This part is just for testing github pull request.